 Comments: My main requirement for a "minor" revision is that this paper very much needs a thorough proofread by a native English speaker.
 Some issues include the title -- in English "multi-faults" should be replaced by "multi-fault" because multi indicates plural already (e.g. we say "multicore" not "multicores" machine).
 The problems here do not rise to the level of making the paper very hard to read, but it would be much more pleasant to read after a thorough proofreading pass.
 There are numerous missing/extra articles and plural problems like the one in the title.

-Response: Thank you for the questions.
+Response: Thank you for pointing out the issues.
 We have changed all the appearance of “multi-faults” to “multi-fault”.
-Also, we have asked some native English speakers to help polish our paper.
+Also, we have fixed various English grammar issues in the paper.

 Comments: I have one basic complaint about experimental results.
 You give average positive improvements in text in a few places, can you give average negative also?
 Also, note, that "improvement" is positive by definition, a language issue.
 This is somewhat a presentation issue, but it is also a real issue.
 Figure 11, for example, looks as if when DMS performs worse than RAPTOR, it performs MUCH worse, perhaps, in the multi-fault case.
 Compare to Figure 7, where it's clear the average gain is much much better than the average gain.
 Some discussion of this issue would be very nice, and help make the multi-fault aspect more than just some additional empirical data, it would create an understanding of how the multi-fault case really differs from single fault.
 Fig. 11 in particular makes me think I might prefer RAPTOR for multi-fault cases!

 Response: Thank you for the questions.
+We changed "negative improvement" to "negative deterioration".

-Yes, we should add some negative improvement for single-fault and multi-fault programs.
-We have added Table 9 and Table 14 which are corresponding to the negative improvement for single-fault and multi-fault programs.
-Also, we added a sentence that why DMS still performs better than RAPTOR as:
+We have added Table 9 and Table 14 which correspond to the negative deterioration for single-fault and multi-fault programs and explanatory texts in the corresponding places in the paper:

-“Notice that although \textsc{Raptor} improves \textsc{Dms} on 55 versions, we find the median value of the improvements of \textsc{Raptor} over \textsc{Dms} is 2.94\% while the median value of the improvements of \textsc{Dms} over \textsc{Raptor} is 5.05\%.”
+"Table 9 characterizes the degree of negative deterioration of DMS over other techniques.
+As the first row of the table indicates, for half of the 19.29% faulty versions, Dms deteriorates between 0.03% and 0.60% from Raptor, and for the other half, Dms deteriorates between 0.60% and 1.15%.
+The average percentage of negative deterioration of DMS over Raptor is 0.54%."

+"Table 14 illustrates the degree of negative deterioration of Dms over other techniques.
+The first row shows that, half of the 31.79% faulty versions for which Dms performs worse than Raptor have deterioration between 0.23% and 2.94%, and the other half have deterioration between 2.94% and 53.30%.
+The average deterioration of Dms from Raptor is 8.54%."

+"The comparison shows that Dms is better than Raptor on 60 versions, out of 115 versions that show differences in cost, but performs worse than the Raptor on 55 versions.
+The average deterioration (8.54%) of Dms (Table 14 is higher than its average improvement (5.95%) in comparison with Raptor (Table 13), even though Dms reduces the total labelling effort from 98 test cases to 79 (Table 11).
+We are yet unclear about the reason causing the trade-off in the multi-fault programs.
+It is very intriguing future work to find ways to balance between labelling effort and diagnostic cost better."

 Comments: - On p.
 24, line 40 -- is Table 6 the right table #?

-Response: Thank you for the questions.
+Response: Thank you for the question.
 We have modified it.

 Reviewer #2: